ImaginaryLogs/CCDSALG-S13-MCO2/README.md

 > "What is the Social Network (MC02)?"

-This is a simple program that uses an application of Undirected Graphs, along with Depth First Search and Breadth First Search.
+This is a simple program that uses an application of **Undirected Graphs**, along with Depth First Search (DFS) and Breadth First Search (BFS).

 ## 1.1 Background
 This project is created by Group 15 for their MC02 Project in their CCDSALG Class S13.
 This is under De La Salle University - Manila.